samkatt/gbapomdp/README.md

 * testing: Run ``` ./run_tests.sh ``` in root and check whether all pass

 ### TODO
+* fixes
+    - [ ] think of domain spaces:
+        + [ ] all should have them, and they should be 'gettable'
+        + [ ] we should be able to account for continuous, maybe?
+        + maybe general space:
+            - model-free methods should not require discrete (obs) spaces
+            - make gymspace implement it
+            - make `this` implement it
 * allow online learning
     - [ ] belief manager can do both 'reset' and 'new_episode' things
         + [ ] maybe additional function (input) for the belief manager